triton-inference-server/model_analyzer/docs/install.md

    You can then try installing model analyzer again.

-   If you are using this approach you need to install [tritonclient](https://github.com/triton-inference-server/server/blob/master/docs/client_libraries.md) and DCGM on your machine.
+   If you are using this approach you need to install DCGM on your machine.

    For installing DCGM on Ubuntu 20.04 you can use the following commands: